sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/blood-dance.md

 ## Blood Rage

-[SP: 20][CD: 15s] Creates a blood tornado that sweeps away enemies, dealing 9x35% ATK of Physical DMG and sending them into a Blood Rage, doubling their Attack Speed but making them take 60% more Elemental DMG.
+[SP 소모: 20][재사용 대기 시간: 15초] Creates a blood tornado that sweeps away enemies, dealing 9x35% ATK of Physical DMG and sending them into a Blood Rage, doubling their Attack Speed but making them take 60% more Elemental DMG.
 The Blood Rage lasts for 9.00s.

 ## Blood Revival